 The variety of Add Ons and code recipes available helps Matthew to know that should his (or his members) needs and requirements change, there is probably a Paid Memberships Pro Add On that will help him achieve his goal.

 Support was another important factor for Matthew.
 Although he has some technical experience, help was close by if he needed it.
-At any time, members with a premium license can open a ticket in our Member Support Area and be helped by our professional and experienced support team.
+At any time, members with a premium license can open a ticket with our Support Team.

 The Paid Memberships Pro Add Ons